glillico/ansible-role-configure_sshd/README.md

 ## Author Information

 This role was created in 2020 by Graham Lillico.
+(Inspired by [geerlingguy/ansible-role-security](https://github.com/geerlingguy/ansible-role-security))